 The Russian officer performed his pilgrimage in 1898-1899.
-The book gave profitable facts and figures on military outposts, security leaders and features of local life, teaching, well-being, and mosques at the time.
-It incorporates Davletshin’s comprehensive perception on Makkah and the blessed sites, Taif, Yanbu, and Madinah.
+The book gave profitable facts and figures on military outposts, security leaders, and features of local life, teaching, well-being, and mosques at the time.

-The 352-page book is an amazing expressive novel of history, geography, politics, and social organization.
-It was distributed in Beirut in 1994 and is accessible in Arabic.
-He revealed that how the pilgrimage made it easier for infections like typhoid and cholera to spread.
+He revealed how the pilgrimage made it easier for infections like typhoid and cholera to spread.
 He said that Cholera infection spreads in great quantity during the pilgrimage time, killing a large portion of the pilgrims, stretching out to the bordering countries and to different Arabian regions.

 Source: Arab News